Diamond McGee Shares Her Experience as a Young Liberian

 While growing up in a predominantly white town came with hardships, Diamond was able to find spaces to thrive.
 She tells of a time in elementary school when she brought plantains, a banana-like fruit used for cooking, that her mom made to class, and many of her classmates enjoyed them.

 She especially enjoyed the Minecraft class that West Middle School had to offer, giving her an opportunity to discover a game she could play for years to come.
-In high school, Diamond found new outlets to spend her time in.
+In high school, Diamond found new outlets for spending her time.

 “My friends and I started a K-Pop club in high school,” Diamond mentions.